June 2, 2023

 STEP ONE: In a medium mixing bowl, combine the strawberry jello and the boiling water.
 Whisk until the jello is completely dissolved.

-STEP TWO: Add the ice water and mix until all of the ice is melted and the gelatin mixture has cooled down to room temperature.
+STEP TWO: Add the ice water and mix until all of the ice is melted, and the gelatin mixture has cooled down to room temperature.

-STEP THREE: Whisk in the Cool Whip until there are no streaks and everything is well combined.
+STEP THREE: Whisk in the Cool Whip until there are no streaks, and everything is well combined.
 Set aside.

-STEP FOUR: In six 8-ounce serving glasses, place ¼ cup of strawberry preserves in the bottom.
-Top the strawberry preserves with the strawberry mousse mixture.
-Refrigerate for at least 2 hours or until the mousse has set.
+STEP FOUR: In six 8-ounce serving glasses, place one-quarter cup of strawberry preserves in the bottom.

 PRO TIP: